 (“Target’s Standards”) and Target's Vendor Conduct Guide

-In addition to our efforts focused on Target’s supply chain, we also regularly collaborate with NGOs, brands and other expert stakeholders to help identify and eliminate forced labor from the global supply chain more broadly.
-For example, Target adopted the Responsible Sourcing Network’s No Uzbek Cotton pledge in 2010, and since 2016 we have actively engaged with the Seafood Task Force in an effort to eliminate forced labor and human trafficking within the global textile and seafood supply chains respectively.
+In addition to our efforts focused on Target’s supply chain, we also regularly collaborate with NGOs, brands, governments, international organizations and other expert stakeholders to help advance working conditions and eliminate forced labor from the global supply chain more broadly.
+For example, in 2010 Target adopted the Responsible Sourcing Network’s No Uzbek Cotton pledge to help eliminate forced labor and human trafficking within the global textile supply chain.
+In 2018, we updated Target’s policy to include a ban on Turkmen cotton.
 Target is also an active member of the Consumer Goods Forum Social Sustainability Committee devoted to working on a Forced Labor resolution

 , and we are a founding member of the Responsible Business Alliance’s Responsible Labor Initiative

 .
-We also regularly conduct product safety and quality assurance audits as well as C-TPAT supply chain security audits (as part of the Customs and Trade Partnership Against Terrorism program, of which Target is a founding member) at our suppliers’ facilities.
-Quality/safety and security auditors are trained to spot potential social compliance concerns (including indicators of forced labor) and to escalate them for further investigation by our global investigations’ and responsible sourcing teams.
+We also regularly conduct product safety and quality assurance audits as well as CTPAT supply chain security audits (as part of the Customs and Trade Partnership Against Terrorism program, of which Target is a founding member) at our suppliers’ facilities.
+Quality/safety and security auditors are trained to spot potential social compliance concerns (including indicators of forced labor) and to escalate them for further investigation by our internal and independent 3rd party investigators.
 Certification of Compliance with Laws

 As an additional condition of doing business with Target, all our suppliers warrant that the products they supply to Target are manufactured in accordance with all applicable laws, regulations and standards – both of the United States as well as their country of origin.
-Target’s Standards expressly prohibit our suppliers from utilizing any forced or compulsory labor.
-They also mandate that workers receive wages and benefits in compliance with all applicable laws.
+Target’s Standards expressly prohibit our suppliers from utilizing any forced or compulsory labor and accordingly, we expect our suppliers to remediate indicators when identified.
 For additional information, please review our Labor & Human Rights policies

 Target administers mandatory training for team members responsible for sourcing and merchandising decisions on an array of topics, including Target’s Standards and Target’s Social Compliance program.
 We also require all team members to comply with our Business Conduct Guide

 , which includes an annual review of Target’s Standards.
 Target has an extensive library of social compliance training available for our suppliers, as well as a factory education guide that includes a social compliance section.
+Target also provides in-person, in-factory and classroom training options for a variety of compliance topics, including forced labor and human trafficking.
+For example, Target collaborated with Verité to conduct trainings in select markets specifically on the topics of responsible recruitment and ethical management of foreign contract workers.
 Our training materials emphasize strong social compliance management practices and focus on preventing and managing related issues, including human trafficking and forced labor.

 For additional information, please visit Target.com/HereforGood